Asian Studies is a dynamic interdisciplinary program combining the humanities, social sciences and language study with a focus on Asia.

 Middle Eastern Studies Major and Minor

 Pomona has close to 30 faculty members involved in the Asian Studies program, and their teaching interests are far-reaching.
-But students also benefit from Pomona’s role as a member of the Claremont Colleges, a consortium of neighboring institutions that share resources.
-Pomona’s Asian Studies and MES curricula draw on courses offered at the other colleges, allowing majors and minors to choose from more than 80 courses altogether.
+Students also benefit from Pomona’s role as a member of The Claremont Colleges, allowing majors and minors to choose from more than 80 courses altogether.

 Study abroad is an important element of the Asian Studies Program, with destinations ranging from China and Japan to Nepal, Jordan and Egypt.
-On campus, the Pacific Basin Institute sponsors a continuing series of conferences, workshops and lectures featuring scholars and public figures from Pacific Rim nations.
-PBI’s extensive archive of documentary videos and films is a key research tool.
+On campus, the Pacific Basin Institute sponsors events focused on Pacific Rim nations and has an extensive film archive that’s a key research tool.

 In addition to serving as a focus of a broad liberal arts education, Asian Studies and Middle Eastern Studies majors and minors profit from their interdisciplinary training to take up careers in sectors such as international affairs, public policy, law, economics, journalism, scholarship, and the arts.